TobikoData/sqlmesh/docs/concepts/audits.md

 ```

 ### Non-blocking audits

-By default, audits that fail will stop the execution of the pipeline in order to prevent bad data from propagating further downstream.
+By default, audits that fail will stop the execution of the pipeline in order to prevent bad data from propagating further.
 An audit can be configured to notify you when it fails without blocking the execution of the pipeline, as in the following example:

 ```sql
 AUDIT (